cisco/arc/docs/github_forking_process.md

 ## Syncing master to upstream

 Pull a copy of the upstream repo.
+If you just did a fetch as part of the branch cleanup you do not need to do it again.
 ```shell
 git fetch upstream
 ```